 Name/type of medicine (as described on the container) Dosage and method Are there any side effects that the school needs to know about?
-Procedures to take in an emergency

-I accept that this is a service that the school is not obliged to undertake.

-I understand that I must notify the school of any changes to my child's medication in writing.

-In the case of my child having an asthma attack whilst at school, should my child's school have an emergency salbutamol inhaler available, I am consenting for my child to be treated with this emergency salbutamol inhaler should their own inhaler be unavailable for use.
+Procedures to take in an emergency I accept that this is a service that the I understand that I must notify the sc school is not obliged to undertake. shool of any changes to my child's medication in writing. have an emergency salbutamol inha thma attack whilst at school, should my child's school ler available, I am consenting for my child to be treated ler should their own inhaler be unavailable for use.
+Date Signature(s) Please note: It is your responsibilit to your child's medicines, including it ty to ensure that the school is kept informed about changes how much they take and when.

-Date Signature(s)

-Please note: It is your responsibility to ensure that the school is kept informed about changes to your child's medicines, including how much they take and when.
 It is also your responsibility to provide the school with medication that is clearly labeled and in date.